MAKEUP REVOLUTION FLAWLESS 3: RESURRECTION PALETTE REVIEW

 - In: matte dark chocolate brown

 - The Renaissance: matte mid-grey

 I created one look (from many) from the pink shadows in the palette but there’s so much versatility and room for creativity!
-They blended out so easily, were beautifully pigmented and soft and the shimmers I used on my lid were gorgeous.
+They blended out so easily, were beautifully soft and the shimmers I used on my lid were gorgeous.
+It isn’t the most pigmented, but it is easy.
 Overall, it’s such an easy-to-work-with, high quality palette which you definitely need to buy if the colours are your thing.
-You can get it from Superdrug for just £8 or as I mentioned before, from TAMBeauty for the same price!

 If you want to see me do a demo of a different look using the palette as well as some live swatches, you can have a watch of my review below.
 Subscribe if you enjoy it!

 Let me know what you thought of the palette below!